 The Task Force will additionally make recommendations to the Maine Climate Council for consideration for inclusion in the next state climate action plan.

-The Industrial Innovation Task Force will be co-chaired by Melanie Loyzim, Commissioner of the Maine Department of Environmental Protection; and Michael Stoddard, Executive Director of The Efficiency Maine Trust.
-A full membership list will be made available here prior to the first meeting.
+The Industrial Innovation Task Force is co-chaired by Melanie Loyzim, Commissioner of the Maine Department of Environmental Protection; and Michael Stoddard, Executive Director of The Efficiency Maine Trust.

 Task Force Membership